New resources on how to get the most out of your My Health Record

 - Control who can look at your health information (includes how to set privacy controls)

 - How is your health info protected (more information on privacy and security)

 Since the opt out period ended, My Health Records have been created for the 90% of Australians that did not choose to opt out.
 These FAQs below were created to inform people’s decision whether or not to opt out.
 You always retain the right to delete your My Health Record, and you always retain the right to apply for one.

 It’s important to note that it is not a complete record.
 It is not truly digital, either.
-It is essentially a drop box for your health documents.
+It is essentially an online folder for your health documents.
 However, it does make that important link between our federally funded health services (GPs, Medicare, and medications data) and our state funded services (our hospitals).

 How can I find out more?

 Check out these Frequently Asked Questions

 My Health Record is an online storage and management system for each individual’s health information, such as prescriptions, vaccinations, allergies, and results of pathology tests.
 My Health Record only contains a summary of your health information, not a detailed record like your GP would keep.
 My Health Record is administered by the Australian Digital Health Agency (ADHA).

 My Health Record does not replace records currently held by your health providers, such as your GP or hospital; it is an additional collection of health summaries.
 You control what appears in your My Health Record, and who can see the information contained in it.

 Summary information flows into an individual’s My Health Record from Medicare, GPs, public and private hospitals, specialists, pathology, diagnostic imaging, allied health, and aged care.
 If you have a My Health Record created, the last 2 years of information from your Medicare record will be added to your My Health Record.
 No past information from other sources will be added.
 For example, any hospital visits you have had prior to your My Health Record being created will not appear.